The Lord of the Rings: The Two Towers: Box office

-The Two Towers opened in cinemas on 18 December 2002.
+The Two Towers opened in theatres on 18 December 2002.
 During its opening day, the film grossed $26 million, making it the second-highest opening Wednesday, behind Star Wars: Episode I – The Phantom Menace.
-It earned $62 million in its opening weekend in the US and Canada, becoming the fifth-highest opening weekend of that year, behind Austin Powers in Goldmember, Star Wars: Episode II – Attack of the Clones, Harry Potter and the Chamber of Secrets and Spider-Man.
+It earned $62 million in its opening weekend in the US and Canada, becoming the fifth-highest opening weekend of that year, behind Austin Powers in Goldmember, Star Wars: Episode II – Attack of the Clones, Harry Potter and the Chamber of Secrets, and Spider-Man.
 This was the third-highest opening weekend for a New Line Cinema film, trailing only behind Rush Hour 2 and Austin Powers in Goldmember.
 The film then made $101.5 million during its five-day Wednesday opening.
-The Two Towers reached the number one spot at the box office upon its debut, beating Maid in Manhattan, Two Weeks Notice, Gangs of New York and The Wild Thornberrys Movie.
-It topped the box office for three weekends until it was dethroned by Just Married.
+The Two Towers reached the number one spot at the box office upon its debut, beating Maid in Manhattan, Two Weeks Notice, Gangs of New York, and The Wild Thornberrys Movie.
+It topped the box office for three weekends before it was dethroned by Just Married.

 Outside the US and Canada, The Two Towers earned $99.4 million from 25 countries during its opening weekend, making it the highest international opening weekend.
 The combined total opening weekend gross increased to $189.9 million, making it the highest worldwide opening weekend of all time.
 The film would hold both records until 2003 when they were given to The Matrix Reloaded and its successor The Matrix Revolutions respectively.
 The Two Towers set opening day records in Germany, Austria, Finland, the Netherlands, Switzerland, Belgium, Sweden and Norway, as well as a single-day record in Denmark.
 It then made opening weekend records in the United Kingdom, Spain, France, Mexico, Norway, Switzerland, Denmark, Germany and South Korea.
 In the Netherlands, it surpassed Harry Potter and the Philosopher's Stone to have the country's highest opening weekend, making $2.2 million in just four days.
 The film collected $13.7 million in the United Kingdom during its opening weekend, combined with $20.9 million from its first five days, reaching the number one spot ahead of Die Another Day, Harry Potter and the Chamber of Secrets, The Santa Clause 2 and Sweet Home Alabama.
 It topped the box office for a total of four weeks until it was overtaken by 8 Mile.

-The film went on to gross $339.8 million in North America and $583.2 million internationally for a worldwide total of $923 million against a budget of $94 million.
+The film went on to gross $348.9 million in North America and $592.7 million internationally for a worldwide total of $942.3 million against a budget of $94 million.
 The Two Towers was the highest-grossing film of 2002 worldwide.
-Box Office Mojo estimates over 57 million sold tickets in the US in its initial theatrical run.
+Box Office Mojo estimates over 57 million tickets sold in the US in its initial theatrical run.

-Following subsequent reissues, the film has grossed $345.5 million in the United States and Canada and $592.4 million in the rest of the world for a worldwide total of $937.9 million.
+Following subsequent reissues, the film has grossed $350 million in the United States and Canada and $593 million in the rest of the world for a worldwide total of $944 million.